microsoft/developer-immersion-data/README.md

 ###Experiences###

+<a href="./labs/awbexperience1">Experience 1: Develop with SQL Server 2016</a>

+    In this scenario we will learn about the new features of SQL Server 2016, such as Always Encrypted, Dynamic Data Masking or Temporal Tables among others.

+<a href="./labs/awbexperience2">Experience 2: Modernizing LOB apps with intelligence</a>

+    In this scenario we will re-architect an existing LOB workload for the cloud, using Azure SQL Database, Azure ML, Azure Search and Power BI.

 <a href="./labs/awbexperience3">Experience 3: Evolving SQL Workloads from Software to SaaS</a>

     In this scenario we will build an e-Commerce retail based SaaS (Software as a Service) application